sysfce2/aurutils/examples/README.md

 AUR package submission, and so are not automatically updated by commands such as `aur-sync -u`.

-The sample script performs two updates:
+The sample script retrieves the contents of the local repository with `aur-repo --list`, and performs two updates:

 1. Retrieve new AUR revisions with `aur-fetch(1)` and inspect them with `aur-view(1)`